 Resolving Medical Malpractice Claims in British Columbia

-Many personal injury lawyers avoid medical negligence claims (medical malpractice claims) because of the difficulty in meeting the legal and evidentiary standards of proof against doctors and/or hospitals suspected of negligence in patient care.
+Many litigation lawyers avoid taking on medical negligence claims (medical malpractice claims) because of the difficulty in meeting the legal and evidentiary standards of proof against doctors and/or hospitals suspected of negligence in patient care.
 At Murphy Battista LLP, medical negligence claims represent a significant part of our practice.

 Our law firm’s success on behalf of individuals and families affected by negligence in diagnosis or treatment is based on our years of experience gathering, analyzing and presenting complex medical evidence to insurers and before the courts.
 The legal team at Murphy Battista works effectively with a wide range of medical experts who are in a position to identify systemic failures in patient care and objectively evaluate the performance of their professional peers.